 So, should I take taurine or not?

 Researchers call taurine a “wonder molecule” because few supplements provide as many potential health and performance benefits.

 Whether seeking to improve your health or optimize your sports performance, taurine can be a very cost-effective and safe addition to your supplement regimen.
-However, as always, be sure to check with a trained doctor to make sure you’re all good to go.
+However, as always, be sure to check with a certified medical doctor or nutritionist to make sure you’re all good to go.